 #3: Pull in Others for Help

 For some people, addiction triggers relate specifically to people.
 Being around the actions of one person can cause you to lose track.
 When a person or a person’s action is causing you to feel the trigger building, recognize the need to turn to someone for help.
-Whether you need to reach out for support from your addiction treatment center or just a close friend, don’t wait to get guidance and help.
+Whether you need to reach out for support from your addiction treatment center, a sponsor, or a close friend, don’t wait to get guidance and help.

 #4: Stay Busy and Motivated

 One common trigger that’s hard to avoid is boredom.
 You have nothing to do.
 You don’t want to watch TV, and there’s no one to spend time with.
 This scenario is common for those working towards reintroducing themselves to daily life after treatment.
 Staying busy helps keep your mind focused on the tasks at hand.